IHE/ITI.MHD/input/pagecontent/ITI-65.md

 On receipt of the submission, the Document Recipient shall validate the resources and respond with one of the HTTP codes defined in the response [Message Semantics](#message-semantics-1).

-The Document Recipient shall process the bundle atomically, analogous to both the Provide and Register Document Set-b [ITI-41] transaction and FHIR “transaction” as specified in http://hl7.org/fhir/R4/http.html#transaction .
+The Document Recipient shall process the bundle atomically, analogous to both the Provide and Register Document Set-b [ITI-41] transaction and FHIR “transaction” as specified in [http://hl7.org/fhir/R4/http.html#transaction](http://hl7.org/fhir/R4/http.html#transaction) .

 The Document Recipient shall validate the bundle first against the FHIR specification.
-Guidance on what FHIR considers a valid Resource can be found at http://hl7.org/fhir/R4/validation.html.
+Guidance on what FHIR considers a valid Resource can be found at [http://hl7.org/fhir/R4/validation.html](http://hl7.org/fhir/R4/validation.html).

-The Document Recipient shall verify the FHIR resource elements for consistency with the Document Sharing metadata requirements as specified for attributes [ITI TF-3: Table 4.3.1-3: “Sending Actor Metadata Attribute Optionality”](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.3.html#4.3.1).
-The Document Recipient that supports the “Comprehensive Metadata” or the “XDS on FHIR” Option shall validate against column “XDS DS”; otherwise the Document Recipient shall validate against column “XDR MS”.
+The Document Recipient should verify the FHIR resource elements for consistency with the Document Sharing metadata requirements as specified for attributes [ITI TF-3: Table 4.3.1-3: “Sending Actor Metadata Attribute Optionality”](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.3.html#4.3.1).
+The Document Recipient that supports the “Comprehensive Metadata” or the “XDS on FHIR” Option shall validate against column “XDS DS”; otherwise the Document Recipient should validate against column “XDR MS”.

+A Document Recipient is allowed to be robust to non-compliant resources that violate the the Document Sharing metadata requirements.

 If necessary for processing, the Document Recipient shall retrieve Resources referenced by absolute URLs in the FHIR Bundle Resource.